 The retrospective is an established Agile practice to Dream and Think together.
 It invites everyone to participate and influence.

 Retrospectives shape the culture.
 Managers and workers can equally express their views and be heard.
 The organizational culture is observable in the room and can be reflected.

 In large organizations, the Improvement Community acts as the source of local knowledge and an amplifier for systemic change.
-They are the competent and credible local coaches, leading the local improvement, and being available on the spot when confusion appears.
+It's members are the competent and credible local coaches, leading the local adaptation, and being available on the spot when confusion appears.